navillasa/storj-miniproxy/README.md

 Once you input your secret key strength, you will be given your encryption key, a 24-word mnemonic, which you will later need for this project to decrypt any files that you upload to the Storj network-- so make sure to write it down and don’t leave it in a place where it can be hacked or stolen.

 Now that you’ve registered a bridge user for your local network, you need to activate that user’s credentials.
 You can do this by going to your shell that’s running integration.
-Next to the `root#` prompt, you can enter the MongoDB shell by using the command `mongo`.
+Next to the `root@<container-id>:~#` prompt, you can enter the MongoDB shell by using the command `mongo`.

 Then you can connect to the `storj-sandbox` database to look for users with the following commands:
 ```